 Using the provided template, the student will interview 2 full-time worship pastors/ministers of music in order to help him or her define the role of a professional worship leader.
 Then the student will write a report of 8–10 pages (plus title page, table of contents, bibliography, and appendices) summarizing and comparing the 2 interviews.
 The paper must include at least 2 references in addition to the course textbooks and the Bible.
 (Outcomes: A, B, D, E)

 Summary/Analysis Report Assignment

 Using the provided template, the student will write a 13-page Summary/Analysis Report on the Navarro text.
-Each of the first six weeks of this course, the student will select one chapter from the text to write a summary, an analysis, and a 1-sentence statement of what they learned in the chapter.
+Each of the first six weeks of this course, the student will write a summary, an analysis, and a 1-sentence statement of what they learned in the chapters, as laid out in the Summary Analysis Report Assignment Instructions.
 (Outcomes: A, B, C)